-Note: Red-dotted box is Hill Climbing algorithm which is newly hybridized into BA.
+Note: Red-dotted box is Hill Climbing algorithm.

 Fig. 2.
 BHFBA Flowchart

 2.2 Bee Representation of Metabolic Genotype

 One or more genes can be discovered in each reaction in a metabolic model.
 In this paper, each of those genes is represented by a binary variable indicating its absence or presence (0 or 1), these variables form a 'bee' representing a specific mutant that lacks some metabolic reactions when compared with the wild type (Fig. 3.)